Editor’s note: This article was originally published in June 2019. Updated April 2022.

 Edibility and culinary use

-They’re also a great substitute for the more common greens, like spinach, kale, and lettuce, in wraps and sandwiches.
+They’re also a great substitute for more common greens, like spinach, kale, and lettuce.
 You can also blend them with other greens and some lemon juice to make a delicious green smoothie.

 Writen by Cornelia Tjandra